A/B Testing in SparkPost

 Creation and review of A/B testing through the API

-Please refer to the A/B testing API documentation for specifics on how to create and retrieve A/B tests.
+Please refer to the A/B testing API documentation for specifics on how to create and retrieve A/B test results.
+As a basic flow:

 Notes about A/B testing specifics: